Eelviny/fsmu.co.uk/_projects/school-lunch-feeding-programme.md

 * **Staff are able to carry out their teaching more effectively**

 Our charity was formed to start up and fund this project and it will always be our main focus.
 We are working with the staff and parents encouraging them to play an active part.

+We are also funding School Lunches at Bishop Willigers Secondary School.

+We are also starting the funding of School Lunches at St. Mulumba's Primary School (next door to St Michael's) - 1100 pupils.

 ### Evaluation of the Feeding Programme and moving forward